andrew-arkhipov/Grade-Analytics/README.md

 ```

 ### File Structure
 The target directory is hardcoded in `utils.py`, which currently creates a `Records` folder in the current working directory.
+- `SOURCE_DIR` is for downloaded files
-Change the `SOURCE_DIR` and `TARGET_DIR` variables in `utils.py` to change where downloaded files go.
+- `TARGET_DIR` is where the downloaded files get moved to
+*TODO: remove hardcoding*

 `utils.py` holds utilities to help with scraping.